timescale/docs.timescale.com-content/introduction/architecture.md

 For more on the motivation and design of TimescaleDB, please see our [technical blog post][chunking].

-## TimescaleDB Clustering (PRIVATE BETA) [](timescaledb-clustering)
+## Distributed Hypertables (PRIVATE BETA) [](distributed-hypertables)

->:WARNING: Running TimescaleDB in a multi-node setup is currently in PRIVATE BETA.
+>:WARNING: Distributed hypertables are currently in PRIVATE BETA.
-This method of deployment is not meant for production use.
-For more information, please
+This feature is not meant for production use.
+For more information, please [contact us][contact].
-[contact us][contact].

-TimescaleDB supports multi-node clustering by leveraging the hypertable and chunk primitives described above.
+TimescaleDB supports distributing hypertables across multiple nodes (i.e., a cluster) by leveraging the same hypertable and chunk primitives as described above.
+This allows TimescaleDB to scale inserts and queries beyond the capabilities of a single TimescaleDB instance.
-In the multi-node topology, all nodes are TimescaleDB instances, but may play different roles depending on their responsibilities within a distributed database.

-### Node Types

-The two roles that nodes can take on are:
+Distributed hypertables and regular hypertables look very similar, with the main difference being that distributed chunks are not stored locally.
+There are also some features of regular hypertables that distributed hypertables do not support (see section on current limitations).

+### Distributed Databases and Nodes

+A distributed hypertable exists in a *distributed database* that consists of multiple databases stored across one or more TimescaleDB instances.
+A database that is part of a distributed database can assume one of two *node* roles (but not both):

 1) Access node
 2) Data node

-A access node accepts all requests from the client, distributes the requests and queries appropriately to data nodes, and aggregates the results received from the data nodes.
+A client connects to an access node database.
+The access node then distributes the requests and queries appropriately to data nodes, and aggregates the results received from the data nodes.
 Access nodes store cluster-wide information about the different data nodes as well as how chunks are distributed across those data nodes.
 Access nodes can also store non-distributed hypertables, as well as regular PostgreSQL tables.

-Data nodes store data associated with distributed hypertables.
-Data nodes do not store cluster-wide information, and otherwise look just as if they were single TimescaleDB instances.
-Avoid directly accessing local hypertables or chunks of a distributed hypertable on a data node as the action can fail or make the distributed hypertable inconsistent.
-There are very few reasons to ever access a data node directly, and all accesses should be done at the access node level.
+Data nodes do not store cluster-wide information, and otherwise look just as if they were stand-alone TimescaleDB instances.
+You should not directly access hypertables or chunks on data nodes.
+Doing so might lead to inconsistent distributed hypertables.

-It is important to note that access nodes and data nodes both run TimescaleDB, and for all intents and purposes, look just like a single instance of TimescaleDB from an operational perspective.
-However, as mentioned above, all accesses for a distributed hypertable should go through the access node, and you should not access the data node directly.
+It is important to note that access nodes and data nodes both run TimescaleDB, and for all intents and purposes, act just like a single instance of TimescaleDB from an operational perspective.

-### Distributed Databases

-A multi-node TimescaleDB cluster contains distributed databases on which distributed hypertables can be created.
-Distributed databases should be configured to have one primary access node and multiple data nodes.
-An access node cannot also be a data node.
-We currently only support a single primary access node that will automatically dispatch all operations on distributed hypertables to the appropriate data node(s).

-### Distributed Hypertables
+### Configuring Distributed Hypertables

-As discussed above, distributed databases contain distributed hypertables.
-Distributed hypertables are essentially the same as regular hypertables, except that they have an additional layer of abstraction where access nodes must be able to logically manage distributed hypertables.
-Distributed hypertables are also composed of chunks.

-With distributed hypertables, we suggest partitioning the hypertables both by space and by time.
-If you only partition data by time, that chunk will have to fill up before the access node chooses another data node to store the next chunk, and thus during that chunk's time interval, all writes to the latest interval will be handled by a single data node, rather than load balanced across all available data nodes.
+To ensure best performance, you should partition a distributed hypertable by both time and space.
+If you only partition data by time, that chunk will have to fill up before the access node chooses another data node to store the next chunk, so during that chunk's time interval, all writes to the latest interval will be handled by a single data node, rather than load balanced across all available data nodes.
 On the other hand, if you specify a space partition, the access node will distribute chunks across multiple data nodes based on the space partition so that multiple chunks are created for a given chunk time interval, and both reads and writes to that recent time interval will be load balanced across the cluster.

 By default, we automatically set the number of space partitions equal to the number of data nodes if a value is not specified.
 The system will also increase the number of space partitions, if necessary,